 This trouble is indicated when receiver supervision is enabled and communication between the communicator module and the receiver fails.
-Trouble is indicated if Ethernet 1 and/or cellular 1 is supervised and does not receive a heartbeat from the receiver or if cellular is supervised and the unit does not receive an acknowledgment to 4 heartbeats sent to the receiver.
+Trouble is indicated if Ethernet 1 is supervised and does not receive a heartbeat from the receiver.

 FTC Trouble (9 Flashes)